A balanced k-means algorithm for weighted point sets: Introduction

 The present paper is organized as follows.
 Section \ref{sec-preliminaries} will provide the relevant terminology and concepts.
 In Section \ref{sec-results}, we outline our main results.
-Section \ref{sec-wbls-clustering} then prepares tools from the literature involving least-squares assignments and power diagrams.
+Section \ref{sec-wbls-clustering} then prepares tools involving least-squares assignments and power diagrams.
 In Section \ref{sec-weight-balanced-k-means}, we present our generalized $k$-means algorithm, and prove its correctness and termination.
-Further, we give the indicated bound on the number of iterations of our algorithm.
-Section \ref{sec-kernelizability} shows the kernelizability of our method, while Section \ref{sec-final} contains some final remarks.
+In particular, we derive the indicated bound on the number of iterations of our algorithm.
+We conclude the paper in Section \ref{sec-final} with some remarks on additional favorable properties of our algorithm.